erjand/technical-interviews/StudyNotes/README.md

 # Study Notes (WIP)

-The resources in this section are intended to serve as a high-level overview and roadmap to prepare for technical interviews.
+This document is a high-level overview and roadmap to prepare for technical interviews.

-Most of the code samples in this document are done in Java.

 ## Table of Contents